All Episodes

 And I got to do all those events in two months.

-I I it's a statement really about CBS having the stars align more than it has anything to do with any ability or talent on my part.
+It's a statement really about CBS having the stars align more than it has anything to do with any ability or talent on my part.

-It was um it was very special.
+It was very special.

-Um this this book is a is a fantastic thing because you all have watched Jim Nance and you've heard Jim Nance for Twenty three years in some cases.
+This book is a fantastic thing because you all have watched Jim Nance and you've heard Jim Nance for 23 years in some cases, but you don't know Jim Nance because Jim Nance is the best at what he does.

 He never makes whatever event he's at about him.

-Let's let's start here at the beginning of your book because you're in Fort Worth and you're doing a golf tournament.
+Let's start here at the beginning of your book because you're in Fort Worth and you're doing a golf tournament.

 That's correct.

-So he would often go out with me on the road to various sporting events, Final Fours, Masters, in this case it was the colonial tournament.
+So he would often go out with me on the road to various sporting events, Final Fours, Masters.

 I thought he was overheated when he came to the tower as we're about to go on the air.

-Now we're going on the air, and he's trying to make his way back to the clubhouse.
+Now we're going on the air and he's trying to make his way back to the clubhouse.

-I didn't realize it was that desperate, but he collapsed at the base of my tower, and what it really was, it was triggering the onset of Alzheimer's.
+I didn't realize it was that desperate, but he collapsed at the base of my tower.

 His life was never the same.

-Not only did I have this dream, and some may have called it far fetched when I was a young boy to work for CBS one day, but now it's happened, and I have now dream part two, and that is the one day I want my father to be with me every step of the way, traveling with me from uh sport to sport, seeing all the great championships uh that we have your country.
+And that is the one day I want my father to be with me every step of the way, traveling with me from sport to sport, seeing all the great championships that we have here in your country.

 You know, he maintained his independence.

-It's a busy life that's always in a different city every week, and correspondence and otherwise it's difficult to stay on top and manage things.
+It's a busy life that's always in a different city every week and correspondence.

 And there I go again.

-And uh, you know, I I wanted to really strike universal themes faith, loyalty, love, family, relationships, optimism, courage, and grace.
+Faith, loyalty, love, family, relationships, optimism, courage, and grace.

 And that's what the book really is.

-It transcends sports it's not a sports book, it's a book about love and relationships.
+It's a book about love and relationships.

 It is indeed.